adjust/dev-docs/docs/web/features/recording/events.md

 ## Unique events

 You can pass an optional identifier to avoid measuring duplicate events.
-The SDK stores the last ten identifiers and skips revenue events with duplicate transaction IDs.
+The SDK stores the last 10 identifiers and skips revenue events with duplicate transaction IDs.

 To configure this, set the `deduplicationId` property to your transaction ID.